Quranic hermeneutics

 Qur'anic hermeneutics is the study of theories of the interpretation and understanding of the Qur'an, the central text of Islam.
 Since the early centuries of Islam, scholars have sought to mine the wealth of its meanings by developing a variety of different methods of hermeneutics.
 Many of the traditional methods of interpretation are currently being challenged with a more modern or contemporary approach.
 The three primarily established typologies of tafsir are tradition (Sunni), opinion (Shi'i), and allegory (Sufi).
-The two main types of verses to be interpreted are Muhukmat (clear verse) and Mutishabihat (ambiguous verse).
+The two main types of verses to be interpreted are Muhkamat (clear verse) and Mutashabihat (ambiguous verse).
 The traditional approach to hermeneutics within the Qur'an embodies an awareness of isnad (chain of transmitters).
 There are many challenges of addressing modern day human rights, women and minority groups through the traditional hermeneutical model.

 Introduction

 Hermeneutics is the basis of all scriptural interpretations, and in the context of Islam, often includes vital tools, such as tafsir, and exegesis to aid in analyses of the Qur’an.
 The tools used for hermeneutical dissection range from the hadith reports, in traditional interpretation, to things like taqwa, and a more contemporary, liberating approach.
 It is a discipline that sets itself upon the task of specifying and justifying a methodology of interpretation, originally of texts, but by extension of many other interpretants.
 It has also been called the science or art of interpretation".
 Hermeneutics may be conceived as either a descriptive or a normative discipline.
 In a descriptive vein, it aims at a rational reconstruction of an already existing practice of interpretation that presumably is less than perfect.
 In a normative vein, the goal is to direct, control, and, hopefully, to optimize this imperfect practice.
 Both projects, the descriptive and the normative, do seem not only legitimate, but also worthwhile.
 The two leading concepts are interpretation and understanding.
 Interpretation is a rational activity directed toward the cognitive aim of correct or adequate understanding.
 (The product of this activity is also called ‘an interpretation.)
 ‘To interpret’ and ‘to understand’ are transitive verbs; understanding, like interpretation, has an object.
 One understands something (x), or one fails to understand it.
 Sometimes we understand something without effort, simply because we have acquired the requisite ability, and nothing more is needed.

 Peter Heath posed in 1989 that "the modern study of Islamic hermeneutics is in its infancy"; in response, Jean Jacques Waardenburg proposed five questions and issues that a study of a possible hermeneutics of Islam would have to deal with: